MichaelZaniewski/Healthcare-Project/README.md

 ## ⚙️ Dataset Generator and Structure Overview
+-  Link out to other repo holding dataset generator

 This project includes a fully custom Healthcare Dataset Generator that creates realistic, U.S.-based healthcare data for analysis — entirely synthetic, with built-in randomness so no two datasets are ever the same.